jonrau1/ElectricEye/README.md

 I built ElectricEye with Security Hub in mind, using custom Config rules would require a lot of additional infrastructure and API calls to parse out a specific rule, map what little information Config gives to the ASFF and also perform more API calls to enrich the findings and send it, that is not something I would want to do.
 Additionally, you are looking at $0.001/rule evaluation/region and then have to pay for the Lambda invocations and (potentially) for any findings above the first 10,000 going to Security Hub a month.

 ### 5. What are the advantages over AWS Security Hub security standards?
 Why shouldn't I use those instead?
 You should use them!
-The only notable "advantage" would be ElectricEye might support a resource before a Security Hub compliance standard does, or it may support a check that Security Hub security standards do not.
+The only notable "advantage" would be ElectricEye might support a resource before a Security Hub security standard does, or it may support a check that Security Hub security standards do not.
 At the very least, you should use the CIS AWS Foundations Benchmark standard, it contains common sense checks that audit IAM users and basic security group misconfigurations.

 ### 6. What are the advantages over Config Conformance Packs?
 Why shouldn't I use those instead?
 Similar to above, ElectricEye may support another service or another type of check that Config rules do not, on top of the additional charges you pay for using Conformance packs ($0.0012 per evaluation per Region).
 That said, you should probably continue to use the IAM-related Config rules as many of them are powered by [Zelkova](https://aws.amazon.com/blogs/security/protect-sensitive-data-in-the-cloud-with-automated-reasoning-zelkova/), which uses automated reasoning to analyze policies and the future consequences of policies.